Protecting Our Water

 Finding solutions doesn’t just depend on what we’re doing today.
 Cultivating tomorrow’s leaders ensures that the UF/IFAS mission of improving people’s lives continues.
 Though Florida 4-H, and the UF College of Agricultural and Life Sciences, UF/IFAS challenges young people to go out and change the world for the better.
 Programs like the Wedgworth Leadership Institute and Natural Resources Leadership Institute offer opportunities for young and mid-career professionals to develop their own portfolio of leadership skills to be the effective industry leaders needs to manage complex issues.

-Florida is home to aim if the worlds’ most beautiful and diverse natural environments, from the everglades to our dense forests, our coastal resources to the precious springs, Florida’s natural resources provide economic resources, recreation opportunities and a simple beauty that enhances the Florida lifestyle.
-UF/IFAS faculty lead research , teach classes and prepare leaders on how to best manage, appreciate and conserve our valuable natural resources.
+Florida is home to the worlds’ most beautiful and diverse natural environments, from the everglades to our dense forests, our coastal resources to the precious springs, Florida’s natural resources provide economic resources, recreation opportunities and a simple beauty that enhances the Florida lifestyle.
+UF/IFAS faculty lead research, teach classes and prepare leaders on how to best manage, appreciate and conserve our valuable natural resources.

 Eliminating Invasive Species